Smartling/SmartlingHelp/_articles/files/capturing-content-from-files/exclude-dynamic-content-using-placeholder-code.md

 ## Custom Placeholders

 You can use Smartling Files API or file directives to specify a custom placeholder format when uploading a file.
-See the [Files API]() and [Supported File Types]() documentation for more details on placeholders for each file type.
+See the [Supported File Types](/developers/supported-file-types/) documentation for more details on placeholders for each file type.